oppiliappan/site/posts/pixel_art_in_GIMP.md

  - fill in the shadows
  - add highlights

-But this process are better explained with an example: an onigiri.
+But this process is better explained with an example: an onigiri.
 Let us start off with a 100x100 canvas.

 #### Drawing the outline